 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Autogrill reported total carbon emissions of approximately 350,000 kg CO2e.
-This figure includes 5,883 kg CO2e from Scope 1 emissions and 75,201 kg CO2e from Scope 2 emissions, which are primarily associated with purchased electricity.
-The company has shown a significant reduction in emissions compared to 2021, when total emissions were about 190,000 kg CO2e, with Scope 1 emissions at 5,614 kg CO2e and Scope 2 emissions at 49,637 kg CO2e.
-Autogrill's emissions data is cascaded from its parent company, Autogrill S.p.A., which provides a comprehensive overview of its climate impact.
-However, there are currently no specific reduction targets or climate pledges documented for Autogrill, indicating a potential area for future commitment.
-The company has not disclosed any Scope 3 emissions data, which typically encompasses indirect emissions in the value chain.
-Overall, while Autogrill has made strides in reducing its carbon footprint, further transparency and commitment to climate initiatives could enhance its sustainability profile in the industry.
+This figure includes Scope 1 emissions of about 5,883 kg CO2e, primarily from mobile combustion, and Scope 2 emissions of approximately 75,201 kg CO2e, derived from purchased electricity.
+The previous year, 2021, saw total emissions of about 190,000 kg CO2e, with Scope 1 emissions at around 5,614 kg CO2e and Scope 2 emissions at approximately 49,637 kg CO2e.
+Autogrill's emissions data is cascaded from its parent company, Autogrill S.p.A., which is classified as a current subsidiary.
+The company has not set specific reduction targets under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a potential area for future commitment.
+Overall, while Autogrill has made strides in tracking its emissions, the absence of defined reduction targets suggests that further action may be necessary to align with industry standards for climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents